Release Notes

 Operating System

-Any system supported by Oracle's Java 8+ or compatible.
+Any Windows/Mac/Linux system supported by Java 9+ or compatible.

 64-bit OS preferred for memory intensive2 deployments.